Trump gets key wins at Supreme Court on immigration, despite some misgivings

 No president in modern history "has been as willing to deport non-citizens without due process," Johnson added.

 That dynamic has forced the Supreme Court to police the contours of the administration's actions, if less so the legality of Trump's underlying policies.
-The court's 6 to 3 conservative majority includes three justices appointed by Trump during his first term as president.
+The court's six to three conservative majority includes three justices appointed by Trump during his first term as president.

 "President Trump is acting within his lawful authority to deport illegal aliens and protect the American people.
 While the Supreme Court has rightfully acknowledged the president's authority in some cases, in others they have invented new due process rights for illegal aliens that will make America less safe.
 We are confident in the legality of our actions and will continue fighting to keep President Trump's promises," White House spokesperson Abigail Jackson told Reuters.